Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 ***Warhorse***

 Silence.
 Waiting.
-Heartbeat and breath, data on his HUD… otherwise nothing but the wait.
+Heartbeat and breath, data on his HUD... otherwise nothing but the wait.

 Then the green light.